I beg to move,

 I am very encouraged by what the hon.
 Gentleman says.
 Back home in my constituency, the local Ards and North Down Borough Council has initiated a new idea—the very thing that he refers to—of village regeneration.
 It is village regenerating with village, with town, with village; it is a domino effect where we all get together.
 Out of those plans have come some very forward-thinking ideas for economic expansion, house building and how villages can interact with each other.
 If we do it right with consultation, we get agreement and we are always better off.

 Not for the first time the hon.
 Gentleman makes my point better than I. He is absolutely right that if we get this right, and if we trust people in communities and empower them, which is what the Localism Act was about, we will be surprised by what communities can do.
 There are wonderful examples of that around the country, including in Northern Ireland.
 That is why I am optimistic.
-I know the Minister is keen to bend every sinew to ensure that we are able to unlock this and get the houses that we want built.
+I know the Minister is keen to stretch every sinew to ensure that we are able to unlock this and get the houses that we want built.

 I appreciate that colleagues represent different areas with different circumstances, but if the Minister said to me, “Can you find a way in which we could build the houses that we need in East Anglia?” the answer from my part of the world would be, “Absolutely!”
 Let us build a really serious new town—a proper new town—and design something that we could be really proud of.
 We might even have a couple.
 Given the housing demand in the south-east of England, one might even say that every county could probably find somewhere to build a stunning new town.
 We could even make it a competition and see who comes up with the most beautiful one.
 We could build a new town with proper energy-efficient houses and modern transport.
 We could make our new towns the test beds of the modern-living technologies that we are developing in this country.